synereo/docs/README.md

 ### The Synereo Social Platform

-Index of "how to guide" for  various documentation:
+Index of "how to guide":

 [Registering as a new user](https://github.com/synereo/docs/wiki/Registering-as-a-new-user)